dufferzafar/Cmder/Readme.md

   * No Transparency.
   * <kbd>Alt + `</kbd> Hides the console.
 So does <kbd>Esc</kbd>.
   * Removed the "-new_console:d:%USERPROFILE%" part.
+  * Ctrl+PgUp/PgDn is used to Cycle through Tabs as Shift+PgUp/PgDn is already available for scrolling the buffer.

 * Modified: init.bat <vendor/init.bat>
   * The %PATH% directory.